Alexandre Texier turned down a better offer to come to Montreal - Dose.ca

 – BarDown (@BarDown) November 23, 2025

-– Alexandar Georgiev has been shipped out and will join Spartak Moscow.
+– Alexandar Georgiev has been placed in the bollotage and will join Spartak Moscow.

 Sabres goaltender Alexandar Georgiev has been placed on waivers for contract termination.
 He's set to join Spartak Moscow of the KHL.